 The sweet potato cake is also wonderful with no frosting as a snack cake.

-- A simple dusting of powdered sugar or drizzle of maple syrup
+- A simple dusting of powdered sugar

 - A two-ingredient glaze such as what I used in my pistachio lemon cake (use plant based milk instead of lemon juice).

 - A pecan crumble from my vegan apple cake or wholesome oat crumble from my apple berry muffins.
 For a crumb topping, I'd recommend crumbling the mixture on the unbaked sweet potato cake then baking it for around 35 minutes.

 - American-style buttercream, such as from my vegan gingerbread cake.
 You'll only need to make half the quantity of buttercream to cover this sweet potato cake.